heywinit/gomine/README.md

 Not all packets are implemented in the library there are only the ones that will get you past the login state.

-Fortunately, defining a packet with go-mcproto is as easy as declaring a struct.
+Fortunately, defining a packet with go-gomine is as easy as declaring a struct.
 Here's a quick example

 ```go
 type ChatMessage struct {